andyjakubowski/kingly-site/src/v1/tutorials/real-world-sign-up.md

 In any case, it is by specifying our behaviour with state machines that we realized, **before reaching to the implementation phase** the necessity to add an authentication check before signing up the user, while there was no specifications telling us to do so.
 This is another crucial advantage of state machine modelization.
 They make it easier to review a modelized behaviour vs. the expected behaviour, and find design bugs before they get buried deep into the code.

 ## Summary
 We implemented the *sign up* route for our application.
 We followed the [implementation strategy](/real-world.html#Implementation-strategy) we previously detailed.
 In the process of doing so, we came to refactor our application, keeping our architecture, but structuring the application per route to minimize the amount of code we have to modify to add future routes.
 We have around 10 routes to implement so it was important to do so early.
 We were also able with our modelization to ensure at the design level that our requirements will be indeed implemented by our implementation.
+For instance, our design ensures that a user clicking twice on the *sign up* button will not lead to attempting to sign in twice.